KyawKoKoSan/DevOps/use_cases/use_case_22.md

 Failed End Condition
 ==============================================================================

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process and the system will show "Failed to get top populated capital cities in the region" message.

 Primary Actor
 ==============================================================================